jniluo15/jbcs_git_basics/README.md

 ***

 #### Part 3 - Organize yourself
 We are going to be going between the browser, the command line and Atom frequently.
 Be sure you can work efficiently and effectively by setting up a good workflow!
-Start by organizing your browser, terminal, and and Atom windows so that you can easily switch between them.
+Start by organizing your browser, terminal, and  Atom windows so that you can easily switch between them.
 Close extra tabs and browser windows.

 **Browser (4 tabs open):**
 - This page, that you're currently reading right now.
-    - The URL should be: https://gitlab.usna.edu/ic470/jbcs_git_basics/
+    - The URL should be: https://github.com/taylorpaul/jbcs_git_basics/
-- Your repo (the fork you created) on gitlab.usna.edu.
+- Your repo (the fork you created) on github.com.
-    - The URL should look like: https://gitlab.usna.edu/YOUR-GITHUB-HANDLE/jbcs_git_basics/tree/dev
+    - The URL should look like: https://github.com/YOUR-GITHUB-HANDLE/jbcs_git_basics/tree/dev
 - Happy Fun Ball `index.html` from your local file system
-- <a href=https://htmlcolorcodes.com/color-names/ target =_blank>Color Names</a>
+- <a href="https://htmlcolorcodes.com/color-names/" target =_blank>Color Names</a>
 - All other tabs are closed, and no other Browser windows are open

 **Atom:**